temporalio/documentation/docs/typescript/activities.md

 > **@temporalio/activity** [![NPM](https://img.shields.io/npm/v/@temporalio/activity)](https://www.npmjs.com/package/@temporalio/activity) [API reference](https://typescript.temporal.io/api/namespaces/activity) | [GitHub](https://github.com/temporalio/sdk-typescript/tree/main/packages/activity)

-**Activities are the only way to interact with external resources in Temporal**, like making an HTTP request or accessing the file system.
+**Activities are the only way to interact with external resources in Temporal**, such as making an HTTP request or accessing the file system.

 - Unlike [Workflows](/docs/typescript/determinism), Activities execute in the standard Node.js environment, not a [V8 isolate](https://www.npmjs.com/package/isolated-vm).
 Any code that needs to talk to the outside world needs to be in an Activity, not a Workflow.
 - **Separate from Workflows**: Activities cannot be in the same file as Workflows and must be separately registered (see below for [How to register an Activity on a Worker](#how-to-register-an-activity-on-a-worker))